 |Special Offers||FREE FIRE TV DEAL||FREE FIRE TV DEAL||FREE FIRE TV DEAL||FREE FIRE TV DEAL|

-You have four different options when selecting a package of channels from DirecTV Now, and they all include NBC, as well as other local broadcast networks such as ABC, CBS, and Fox.
+You have four different options, starting at $40 when selecting a package of channels from DirecTV Now, and they all include NBC, as well as other local broadcast networks such as ABC, CBS, and Fox.

 Even the lowest-tier “Live a Little” subscription includes a number of other highly sought-after channels like ESPN and Fox Sports, as well as entertainment programming from AMC, TNT, TBS, and more.
 If you need local NBC channels and plenty of other cable stations, DirecTV Now is a good choice.